Safety and Security Reports

 In the event of an adverse weather condition such as a blizzard or ice storm, you should check the Operating Status web page; for status of University operations.
 Condition updates such as delayed university openings, road closings, and university closings will be available on this site, and, through subsequent e-mails and local media as necessary.

-For additional weather information, go to Inclement Weather Planning.
+For additional weather information, go to Cornell's Emergency Services website.

 Sexual Harassment and Assault Response and Education